StarExecMiami/starexec-kubernetes/docker-stuff/README.md

 ## To put it in dockerhub

-podman login docker.io
-podman tag e---runsolver docker.io/tptpstarexec/e-runsolver:latest
+podman login docker.io (tptpstarexec, German greeting with money-in-middle and zeros-at-the-end) podman tag e---runsolver docker.io/tptpstarexec/e-runsolver:your_architecture (e.g., ARM64, AMD64)
-podman push docker.io/tptpstarexec/e-runsolver:latest
+podman push docker.io/tptpstarexec/e-runsolver:your_architecture

 ## To pull it from dockerhub